MaxGruebmeyer/c-webserver/README.md

 TODO (GM): Add docker container!

-You can utilize our project's [Taskfile](https://taskfile.dev/) to build and run both the server as well as a test client.
+You can utilize our project's [Taskfile](https://taskfile.dev/) to build and run both the server via `task run`.
-Use `task run` to run the server and `task run-test` to run a test client.
-But of course you can just use your own "test client", e.g. a browser or curl.
+Then you can just use a test client of your choice, e.g. browser or curl to send requests to the server on `localhost:8080`.

-Of course you can also compile the project manually using gcc and linking all required files (which is all of `src/*.c` for the server and all of `src/*.c` but replacing `src/main.c` with `test/test-client.c` for the client.)
+Of course you can also compile the project manually using gcc and linking all required files (e.g. everything in `src`).

 ## TODO